-- All kits are born pink and gain their colour at around 3 weeks of age.
+- All kits are born pink and gain their color at around 3 weeks of age.

 - A jill can have 1-15 kits in a litter.

-- Stealing and hiding objects is part of their natural instinctive behaviour.
+- Stealing and hiding objects is part of their natural instinctive behavior.

 It is important to ferret-proof your home.
 Use this general rule: when a ferret can get its head through an opening, they can get their whole body through it.
 Look for loose air ducts, openings under appliances, dryer and dishwasher doors, cupboards and counters.
 Be mindful of electric cords; ferrets have been known to chew and tug on them.
 Keep toilet seats down and household chemicals stored safely.